 This area covers the village of Chiswell, Chesil Cove and the Esplanade.
 Close by are the wonderfully evocative Brandy Lane and Pebble Lane.

-A few scenes from the 1980s are included here showing the foot of Fortuneswell High Street but the majority of pictures of the Chiswell area - such as Victoria Square - are in the next square north and most pictures of Fortuneswell High Street are in the next area east.
+A few scenes are included here showing the foot of Fortuneswell High Street but the majority of pictures of the Chiswell area - such as Victoria Square - are in the next square north and most pictures of Fortuneswell High Street are in the next area east.

 Please click here for a detailed map.
 Click the BACK button on your browser to return to this page.